 Every now and again I post an article or two on all sorts of Modern Foreign Languages teaching which I’m enthusiastic about.
 Please feel free to leave a comment – this is intended as a place where the practical side of teaching a foreign language can be discussed – and if you find something useful or you think someone else might, please do share it using the buttons at the foot of each post.

 In Madrid I taught at my language school, Hello James!, and ran courses in aspects of communicative methodology for MFL teachers in the UK and in Spain.
-I’m particularly interested in teaching through the medium of the target language and incorporating visual, auditory and kinaesthetic learning styles in everything that goes on in the classroom.
-I regularly nipped over to the UK to run INSET courses for teachers of MFL and to speak at conferences and schools by invitation.
+I’m particularly interested in maximising the use of the target language in teaching and learning, especially through the development of linguistic routines, and in inductive approaches to teaching grammar.
+As a magician and a member of The Magic Circle, I also really enjoy using magic in teaching to make some memorable moments in the classroom.
+Whilst in Spain, I regularly nipped over to the UK to run INSET courses for teachers of MFL and to speak at conferences and schools by invitation, which I continue to do when time allows.
 Some of these courses were filmed and released in DVD format and supplied to teachers and schools all over the UK.
 Currently, they are unavailable… but watch this space!

-These are just some of the questions I want to consider on this blog.
-Some of the examples I give come from teaching English as a foreign language, and others from teaching French or Spanish.
-Regardless of the language of the examples, the principles and the rationale can be applied to a wide range of languages.
 I love teaching, and I really enjoy learning from other teachers, too.
-Please remember that none of the articles I post on here are intended to convey the idea that I think I’ve got it all cracked now, and I can pontificate via cyberspace on what we should all be doing!
+Please remember that none of the articles I post on here is intended to convey the idea that I think I’ve got it all cracked now, and I can pontificate via cyberspace on what we should all be doing!
 In fact, it’s not having it all sorted that keeps me interested and keeps me searching.
 So join in the discussion, and please – teach me a thing or two!
+All views expressed here are, of course, my own.
 If you want to get in touch, please use the contact form below – your email address and message will reach me but they will not show as public on the blog.